 Turn right off the High Street onto the DVP and follow it across fields and then a golf course.
 At a T-junction turn right onto a tarmac lane for 250m, then left at the next path junction.
 At the end of the golf course turn left briefly onto Station Road, then zig-zag right and left onto a path through the churchyard.
 Go down Church Street to the River Darent and follow the riverside path to the bottom of Mill Lane, at the other end of the village.

-For the Main Walk turn right onto the DVP, the driveway to Millmead and several other properties but also a public footpath.
-At the end of the drive take the path to the right of “The Chalet” and follow it past allotments and through a wooden swing gate into a meadow.
+Turn right onto the DVP, the driveway to Millmead and several other properties but also a public footpath.
+At the end of the drive take the path to the right of “The Chalet”, past allotments and through a wooden swing gate into a meadow.

-Continue along a grassy path near the river for 300m, then over a stile and across the next field in much the same direction.
-Go over more stiles by the entrance to Lower Barn and continue N for a further 1 km, at first along the right-hand edge of a field and then on an enclosed path through a golf course.
+Follow a grassy path alongside the river for 300m, then go through a metal kissing gate to continue alongside a fence.
+Go through more kissing gates by the entrance to Lower Barn Farm and head N for a further 1 km, at first along the right-hand edge of a field and then on an enclosed path through a golf course.

 At a major path junction go through wooden barriers and turn right onto a tarmac lane.
-At the next path crossing in 250m, turn left onto a path and head N for a further 700m, passing a cricket pitch on your left and continuing across the golf course.
-The path eventually comes out onto Station Road on the outskirts of Shoreham.
-Unless you want to abandon the walk (Shoreham station is 200m away on the right) turn left briefly onto the road, then in 75m turn right up a slope into the corner of a large field.
+At the next path crossing in 250m, turn left onto a path and head N again for a further 700m, passing a cricket pitch on your left and continuing across the golf course.
+The path eventually comes out onto Station Road on the outskirts of Shoreham (with the station 200m off to the right if you want to abandon the walk).
+Turn left briefly onto the road, then in 75m turn right up a slope into the corner of a large field.

 Follow the waymarked DVP beside the river, through fields and alongside Castle Road to Lullingstone Park Visitor Centre.
 Continue northwards along a riverside path to Lullingstone Castle, then along Lullingstone Lane.
 Leave the DVP (which takes a higher route into Eynsford, rejoining the lane near the end) and follow the lane past Lullingstone Roman Villa and under the railway viaduct into the village.